Share this article

 Here are some best practices:

 - Limit your tiered rewards.
 For example, Casper once ran a tiered customer referral program by limiting one tier to a $200 gift card.
 They still wanted to hand out an evergreen $75 gift card, however, so they created separate tiers.
 Be wary of setting up tiers that give your customers the potential for compounding rewards beyond what they sink into your company.
-Make sure to check the math on your incentives so that your program continues to have a high ROI.
+Make sure to check the math on your customer incentives so that your program continues to have a high ROI.

 - Show customers what they can earn with your loyalty program.
 Take the image below.
 Cora outlines exactly how much customers can earn per referral — and when the upgrades kick in.
 Do the same with your loyalty program to dangle a carrot in front of your customer.
 Let them know ahead of time what they can expect.